Robust Weight Initialization for Tanh Neural Networks with Fixed Point Analysis: Abstract

 \section{Abstract}

-As a neural network's depth increases, it can achieve strong generalization performance.
-Training, however, becomes challenging due to gradient issues.
-Theoretical research and various methods have been introduced to address this issues.
-However, research on weight initialization methods that can be effectively applied to tanh neural networks of varying sizes still needs to be completed.
-This paper presents a novel weight initialization method for Feedforward Neural Networks with tanh activation function.
-Based on an analysis of the fixed points of the function $\tanh(ax)$, our proposed method aims to determine values of $a$ that prevent the saturation of activations.
-A series of experiments on various classification datasets demonstrate that the proposed method is more robust to network size variations than the existing method.
-Furthermore, when applied to Physics-Informed Neural Networks, the method exhibits faster convergence and robustness to variations of the network size compared to Xavier initialization in problems of Partial Differential Equations.
+As a neural network's depth increases, it can improve generalization performance.
+However, training deep networks is challenging due to gradient and signal propagation issues.
+To address these challenges, extensive theoretical research and various methods have been introduced.
+Despite these advances, effective weight initialization methods for tanh neural networks remain insufficiently investigated.
+This paper presents a novel weight initialization method for neural networks with tanh activation function.
+Based on an analysis of the fixed points of the function $\tanh(ax)$, the proposed method aims to determine values of $a$ that mitigate activation saturation.
+A series of experiments on various classification datasets and physics-informed neural networks demonstrates that the proposed method outperforms Xavier initialization methods~(with or without normalization) in terms of robustness across different network sizes, data efficiency, and convergence speed.
+Code is available at \href{https://github.com/1HyunwooLee/Tanh-Init}{\texttt{https://github.com/1HyunwooLee/Tanh-Init}}.